benderTheCrime/angularjs-groovy/README.md

 groovy = {
     appName:            'Groovy',       // Adds your application name to the title of the page
     forWeb:             false,          // Also 'fW', Is this application intended to be used for the web or as a native application
-    useLogin:           false,          // Defaults to false, instantiates a view for login, controlled by user reference
+    useLogin:           false,          // Also 'uL', Defaults to false, instantiates a view for login, controlled by user reference
     header: {                           // Also 'h'
         title:          'Groovy',       // Application header content
         color:          null,           // Options: 'Lagoon, Strawberry, Banana, Bruise, Emerald Cove, Nassau Sunset'
         templateUrl:    'index.html'    // An html file to use en lieu of the default API header template },
     type:               '',             // Options: masterDetail (mD), tabbed (t), pageBased (pB), singleView (sV)
     masterDetail: {                     // Also 'mD'
         iconUrl:        'icon.svg',     // An image file to use en lieu of the default API master detail icon
         templateUrl:    'index.html'    // An html file to use en lieu of the default API master detail template },
     tabbed: {                           // Also 't'
         templateUrl:    'index.html'    // An html file to use en lieu of the default API tabbed template },
     pageBased: {                        // Also 'pB'
         templateUrl:    'index.html'    // An html file to use en lieu of the default API page based template },
     singleView:          {}             // Also 'sV'